lonewolftechnology/godot-dojo/README.md

 ## Troubleshooting

-- If you see errors about missing dependencies, run `make check-deps` and follow the provided suggestions.
+- If you see errors about missing dependencies, ensure all prerequisites are correctly installed.
 - For Rust-related errors:
   Ensure your Rust toolchain is installed and up to date (`rustup update`).